kaatinga/settings/README.md

 }
 ```

-<a name="limits"></a>
+<a name=limits></a>

 ## 3. Limitations

-The configuration model has some limitations in the way how it is arranged.
+The configuration model has some limitations in the way how it is arranged and used.

+### Empty structs are not allowed

+If you add an empty struct to your configuration model, `LoadUsingReflect()` returns error.

+### LoadUsingReflect() accepts only pointer to your configuration model

-The root model must be also added to the LoadUsingReflect() signature via pointer:
+The root model must be added to the `LoadUsingReflect()` signature via pointer:

 ```go
 err := LoadUsingReflect(&EnvironmentSettings)